SUNET/eduid-backend/doc/microservice-development.rst

 In eduid-dockerfiles, create a new directory with a Dockerfile and a `start.sh` script.
 The Dockerfile is in principle identical as in other services, e.g.
-`personal-data`, and the `start.sh` script, which is just in charge of running gunicorn, is also almos identical to that of other services, needing to change just a couple of places where the name of the service appears.
+`personal-data`, and the `start.sh` script, which is just in charge of running gunicorn, is also almost identical to that of other services, needing to change just a couple of places where the name of the service appears.

 **Docker environment**